cagov/cannabis.ca.gov/README.md

 ## How our static publishing system works
 ### 1. Edit
 * Content is created and edited by DCC staff in WordPress at api.cannabis.ca.gov.
+* All media are uploaded to a static bucket.

 ### 2. Sync
-* After posts are edited, an AWS Lambda syncing service pulls data from WordPress through the WordPress REST API.
+* After posts are edited, a notification is fired off, and an AWS Lambda [syncing service](https://github.com/cagov/cannabis-ca-gov-lambda-sync-github) pulls data from WordPress through the WordPress REST API.
 * The data is processed and loaded into a [static content package](https://github.com/cagov/static-content-cannabis).
 * When this repo is installed, `npm` will get the site content and make it usable in the 11ty build.